 I spend a lot of my professional time these days writing code.
 I'd consider myself proficient in Python and C, and work with both daily.
-I'm starting to work with ROS a lot more, and I'm developing a decent familiarity.
+I'm starting to work with ROS frequently.
 I used to spend a lot of time with Matlab, but I've moved completely over to a data analysis and visualization workflow based on Numpy, Matplotlib, and Jupyter notebooks.
-I mainly write robot control firmware and other embedded software in C. I've got some basic familiarity with C++ but haven't delved that deeply into anything interesting so far.
+I mainly write robot control firmware and other embedded software in C. I've got some basic familiarity with C++ but haven't delved deeply into the interesting language features.
 I expect this to change as I work more with ROS.

-I'm not at liberty to share my most interesting code, since it's proprietary.
+I can't share much of my code, since it's proprietary.
 But check out the side menu for things that I've worked on in academic settings or in my spare time.